top of page

 Interage Experiences in the Upper School

 Through mentorship and leadership experiences, upper school students develop valuable skills and deepen their understanding of subjects.
-They also feel a sense of pride and accomplishment as they guide younger peers and build community within the school.
+Most Upper School courses are designed for interage work.
+Students also feel a sense of pride and accomplishment as they guide younger peers and build community within the K-12 school.

 College and Career Department